File systems

 Lustre

-On OzSTAR, the two main cluster-wide directories are:
+On OzSTAR, the three main cluster-wide directories are:

 /home/<username>